Lsfhv/nftanalytics/README.md

 * Get [postgresql](https://www.postgresql.org/) set up on your system
 * Provide details so that it can connect to the database at runtime
-* Add collections that you want to monitor in `input`
+* Add collection address that you want to monitor in `input`
+* Run `pip3 install -r requirments.txt` to download all the dependencies
 * Run with `python3 src/main.py`
+* Run python3 `src/flaskMain.py` to run api
+* Run `npm start` in `frontend` directory to run the frontend